Stars pypi

 Secure & intuitive access management.

-Rather than configuring storage & database permissions directly on AWS or GCP, LaminHub allows you to manage collaborators for databases & storages as intuitively as you manage access to git repositories on GitHub.
+Rather than configuring storage & database permissions directly on AWS or GCP, LaminHub allows you to manage collaborators for databases & storage locations in the same way you manage access to repositories on GitHub.
+See Access management.

 A UI to work with LaminDB instances.